Sonoma County Wildlife Rescue

 July 12, 2025 10AM-4PM

-We are currently accepting application for January 4th.
-Applications for the January 4th training are due on 12/20/2024.
+We are currently accepting applications for July 12th.
+Applications for the July 12th training are due on 6/26/2025.

 We are required by the California Department of Fish and Wildlife to provide professional training to all of our volunteers and keep a record of those volunteers and the training they have completed.
 We submit this list to the Department by January 31st, every year.
 This is a mandatory requirement for which we are responsible in order to keep our permits to rehabilitate wildlife in the State of California.